White minimalist kitchen.

 How To Get A Home Equity Loan

-To get a home equity loan, you’ll need to qualify, which means your lender will examine your equity, credit score and debt-to-income ratio.
-These three elements are all taken into consideration so if you’re weak in one area, the other two can help boost your qualifications.
+To get a home equity loan, you’ll need to qualify, which means your lender will examine your equity, debt-to-income ratio and credit score.
+So, if you’re weak in one area, the other two can help boost your qualifications.

 Step 1: Get Your Home Appraised